 - Pour your group's muddy water sample into the large open end of filter design #1 and let the water seep down through the filter layers into the bottom section of the bottle.
 Observe and record your filter results on the group worksheet.
 Pour that filtered water into the clean cup labeled "filtered muddy water" and save.
 Rinse bottom of the bottle before resuming the testing. - Repeat the steps above first with the turbid sample, then oily sample.
-Be sure to record your results and then rinse in-between each test round. - Analyze the filtered samples, using the form below to determine how effective the filter was with each type of contaminated water.
-Discuss what worked and what would you change for the next design round. - Repeat design steps above with your new (second) design.
-Repeat the testing and observation steps above, recording your filter Design #2 and results in the space provided.
+Be sure to record your results and then rinse bottom of bottle between each test round. - Analyze the filtered samples, using the form below to determine how effective the filter was with each type of contaminated water.
+Discuss what worked and what you would change for the next design round. - Compare first filtered samples with other teams. - Repeat design steps above with your new (second) design.
+Repeat the testing and observation steps, recording your filter design #2 and results in the space provided.